Master of Science – Physician Assistant

 Didactic Education Overview

 The didactic curriculum is an organ/system-based concept with basic sciences and clinical preparatory sciences coordinated in each module.
 This allows the student to learn the anatomy, physiology, and pathology of a system, while simultaneously learning the physical and diagnostic assessment skills.
-Students will learn how the disorder/disease presents in an adult, in a child, or in an emergent situation.
+Students will learn how the disorder/disease presents in an infant, child, adolescent, adult and the elderly in an emergent, acute, or chronic situation.
+Included in these modules are health promotion disease prevention topics.
 Finally, they will learn the modalities, including pharmaceuticals, needed to treat the diagnosis.
 Three additional classes will be taught throughout the first year: Behavioral Medicine, Professional Issues for Physician Assistants, and the Master’s Research Project.
 Spanish for Medical Professionals will only be offered during spring semester.

 The core courses required of all students in the M.S.P.A. degree are indicated below.